dhthwy/r/README.md

 # r

+"I know you don't care for me.

+If I wasn't so stupid I would've respected the signs years ago.

+No. I was dumb.
+I let you destroy me.

+Now I'm paraylized.
+Dead in the head.
+Body dead.

+Show the world my fuckin middle finger for you.
+You truly showed me the real world.
+You're right.
+GOD is dead.
+The DEVIL won.
+Earth is full of demons like you now.
 "

 For them.
 Every night.
 For me, 'just be patient. you option. you can wait till I feeeeeel like it.'
 So sweet of you.
 That's how I know only the negative is true for me.
 All the good stuff reserved only for them.
 NICE.
 That was your fuckin balance.
 You're great at algebra, I'll give you that!